jburzynski/TypeGenDocs/source/index.rst

 Welcome to TypeGen's documentation!
 ===================================

-TypeGen is a C# to TypeScript file generator, supporting single-class-per-file generation.
+TypeGen is a C# to TypeScript code generator for generating DTO-like classes, single-class-per-file.

 Use: